pelias/documentation/add-search-to-a-map.md

 In this tutorial, you will learn how to make a map with a search box that allows you to enter addresses and place names and locate them on a map.
 To complete the tutorial, you should have some familiarity with HTML and JavaScript, although all the source code is provided.
 You can use any text editor and operating system, but must keep an Internet connection while you are working.

-You also need a Mapzen API key, which you can get by following the steps in the Mapzen [developer overview](https://mapzen.com/documentation/overview/).
+You also need a Geocode API key, which you can get by following the steps in the Geocode [developer overview]([https://mapzen.com/documentation/overview/](https://geocode.earth/docs/guides/quickstart/)).

-To get started making your map, you will need to use a text editor to update the HTML.
-See some of Mapzen's [suggested text editors](https://mapzen.com/documentation/guides/install-text-editor/) in the developer guide documentation.

 ## Create an HTML page